eps696/aphantasia/README.md

 `--notext X` tries to remove "graffiti" by subtracting plotted text prompt. good start is ~0.1.
 `--noise X` adds some noise to the parameters, possibly making composition less clogged (in a degree).
 `--lrate` controls learning rate.
 The range is quite wide (tested at least within 0.001 to 10).
+`--macro X` (from 0 to 1) shifts generation to bigger forms and less disperse composition. should not be too close to 1, since the quality depends on the variety of samples.
 `--prog` sets progressive learning rate (from 0.1x to 2x of the one, set by `lrate`). it may boost macro forms creation in some cases (more [here](https://github.com/eps696/aphantasia/issues/2)).
 `--invert` negates the whole criteria, if you fancy checking "totally opposite".
 `--save_pt myfile.pt` will save FFT parameters, to resume for next query with `--resume myfile.pt`.